cakefs-unreal/cakefs-unreal.github.io/docs/advanced-api/advanced-usage.md

 # Advanced CakeFS
 Welcome to the advanced section of CakeFS!
 All of the sections in this area will assume that users are comfortable and familiar with fundamental principles established in the [Core API](/core-api) section.

-## Tour of Advanced Features
-This section will give a brief tour of the advanced sections covered in this documentation.

 ## Utility Libraries
 There are two higher level library implementations that are built on CakeFS's core objects: CakeMix and Async CakeFS.